 It is also acceptable to eliminate the title on first reference when an individual has become well know.
 For example,

 - George W. Bush gave the school’s commencement address.
-The former President was met with applause at his Alma matter, Yale.
+The former president was met with applause at his Alma mater, Yale.

 Unless they are part of a direct quotation, you should not use legislative titles before a name on second reference.